VATSIM-CARIBBEAN/policy.vatcar.net/Personnel Policies/Transferring Controllers.md

 Transfers to VATCAR can happen for several reasons and in several ways.
 Let’s take a closer look at how you can successfully complete your transfer request.

 ||| Do I meet the requirements to visit?
-1.Has it been at least 90 days since my last rating change?
+1. Has it been at least 90 days since my last rating change?
 2. Do I have at least 50 hours on an ATC position corresponding to my current rating, at my home facility?
 3. Has it been at least 90 days since my last transfer request?
 4. If the last transfer request was rejected, had it been at least 90 days since the rejection notice?
 |||